-- 1. The moderator should give pertinent game statistics (i.e., leading rushers, passers, tacklers, game records) to media while they wait for the first team to arrive.
-Statistics should be distributed to the media, coaches and student-athletes as soon as they arrive. - 2.
+- 1. The moderator should give pertinent notes (i.e., first-time national champion, etc.) to media while they wait for the athlete to arrive. - 2.
 Sports information representatives should obtain the names of the student-athletes who will be attending the press conference and give them to the host or NCAA media coordinator, who then will provide them to the moderator so that they can be announced in advance. - 3.
 The moderator should open the press conference by asking the head coach for his/her opening statement. - 4.
 After the coach's comments, the moderator should invite questions from media. - 5.
 If necessary, the moderator should direct a question to student-athletes to get them involved, if the media do not do so. - 6.
-Limit the losing team to 10 minutes and the winning team to 20 minutes. - 7.
 The moderator should keep the flow of the press conference moving.
-If there is a gap of time between questions, limit questions to one more and then thank the head coach and student-athlete(s).
+If there is a gap of time between questions, limit questions to one more and then thank the head coach and/or student-athlete(s).